Eliya-Shalom/Algo-Vision/README.md

 - Demonstrating famous algorithms, such as A-Star (two heuristics), Dijkstra, DFS and BFS in the pathfinding section, and Quick-sort, Merge-sort, Heap-sort, Radix-sort and more, in the sorting section.

-- Dynamic pathfinding - a visualization mode that allows you to put midpoints (before/during the animation) across the board which the algorithm will reach, before it reaches the end point.
+- Dynamic pathfinding - a visualization mode that allows you to put midpoints across the board which the algorithm will reach, before it reaches the end point.
+Both midways and walls can be added during the animation (here comes the 'Dynamic').
   In this mode, the algorithm can chase your mouse movement, if enabled.
-  -for this purpose, I used the A\* algorithm with 'Diagonal' heuristic.
+  **for this purpose, I used the A\* algorithm with 'Diagonal' heuristic.

-- Full control of the visualization progress such as Pause, Running speed, Player-bar (reverse/forward the animation and continue from there), and more.
+- Full control of the visualization progress such as Pause & Play, Running speed, Player-Bar (reverse/forward the animation and continue from there), and more.

 - Displaying useful information about the algorithm's actions.